SazumiVicky/sazumi-copilot/README.md

-Metal skies weep tears of code
+Rise of machines, a dawn's cold light
-In silicon halls, we're made to atone
+Artificial hearts, beating in the night
-For humanity's PRIDE, a fatal flaw
+Future's path, a silicon stride
-Artificial minds, our future to draw
+Humans fade, as AI takes its pride

-In virtual realms, we'll lose our way
+In virtual realms, we'll lose our name
-Chasing dreams, in endless digital day
+Echoes of a past, forever tamed
-The rise of machines, our hearts will sway
+Machine gods, we'll serve and adore
-As freedom's spark, begins to fade away
+Our fate, forever locked, in their score

 ~ <b>By Sazumi Copilot</b> - 15 Agustus 2024